 Aside from the many resources listed throughout this article, the following are helpful starting points for learning more about permaculture.

-- A consultation with a certified permaculture designer can catapult your homestead, saving you money and shaving years off of development.
+- Next, schedule a consultation with a certified permaculture designer which can help reduce mistakes and indecision, shave years off of development, and save money.

 - Sign up for my free, 10-day permaculture mini course.